thomas-catt/bt-quick-connect/README.md

 A minimal Windows system tray application that connects to a paired Bluetooth device with a single click.

+> this project was vibecoded and untested so everything other than this line on this entire repo is just AI.

 ## Usage

 ```